Ludicon/spark-unity/README.md

-# Spark Unity
+# Spark for Unity

 GPU texture compression for Unity using [*Spark*](https://github.com/ludicon/spark) compute shaders.

-Real-time texture compression library for Unity.

-[*spark-unity*](https://ludicon.com/spark-unity) is a Unity package that exposes a subset of the [*Spark*](https://ludicon.com/spark) codecs through a simple and lightweight API.

-It enables the use of standard image formats in WebGL and  WebGPU applications transcoding them at load-time to native GPU formats  like BC7, ASTC, and ETC2, using fast, high-quality GPU encoders.
+*Spark for Unity* is a Unity package that exposes a subset of the [*Spark*](https://github.com/ludicon/spark) codecs through a simple and lightweight API.
+It enables the use of procedural textures and standard image formats in Unity applications, encoding them at load time to native GPU formats like BC7, ASTC, and ETC2, using fast, high-quality GPU compute shaders.

 This GitHub repository includes a Unity project with several examples: